 - Stay involved with your student's new college experience.
 Learn about the SJSU campus so

-that you can offer resource ideas when help is asked of you.
+that you can offer resource ideas.

 - Don't change anything major at home while your student is away without letting them

-want to be informed on school matters.
+to be informed on school matters.

 - This is a whole new experience so encourage your student to take advantage of the